metabase/metabase/docs/administration-guide/01-managing-databases.md

 #### Scanning for field values

-When Metabase first connects to your database, it tries to guess the types of the fields in your tables based on each field's name.
+When Metabase first connects to your database, it takes a look at the metadata of the fields in your tables and automatically assigns them a field type.
 Metabase also takes a sample of each table to look for URLs, JSON, encoded strings, etc. If a field is classified wrong, you can always manually edit it from the **Metadata** tab in the Admin Panel.

-Metabase also by default performs a more intensive daily sampling of each field's values and caches the distinct values in order to make checkbox and select filters work in dashboards and SQL/native questions.
+By default, Metabase also performs a more intensive daily sampling of each field's values and caches the distinct values in order to make checkbox and select filters work in dashboards and SQL/native questions.
 This process can slow down large databases, so if you have a particularly large database, you can turn on the option to choose when Metabase scans, and select one of three scan options in the Scheduling tab:

 ![Scanning options](images/scanning-options.png)